Impact of Heterogeneity on Scalar Flux Variance Relations Across Diverse Ecosystems: Introduction

 with height $z_h$ as height above the ground, $d$ as the zero plane displacement height, $\theta_v$ as the virtual potential temperature, $g$ as the acceleration due to gravity, $\kappa=0.4$ as the von Kármán constant, $\overline{w'\theta_v'}$ as the buoyancy flux, and friction velocity $ u_*=(\overline{u'w'}^2+\overline{v'w'}^2)^{1/4}$.
 The form $f(\zeta)$ is obtained by curve fitting through observational results, with these fit curves applied in the aforementioned MOST-based schemes \cite{monin_basic_1954,wyngaard_budgets_1971}

 While the flux-variance relations are an elegant solution for understanding surface exchange, there are significant and common deviations from MOST in observations.
-The surface layer scaling for temperature is relatively well studied, and it's deviations from traditional theory fairly well understood.
-In the near neutral regime, as the buoyancy flux goes to zero, the temperature variance can remain finite due to small scale variability in surface temperatures which can be exacerbated by non-stationarity in the time series \cite{chor_flux-variance_2017,sfyri_scalar-flux_2018,waterman_examining_2022,kroon_crau_1995,wyngaard_budgets_1971}.
+The surface layer scaling for temperature is relatively well studied, and its deviations from traditional theory fairly well understood.
+In the near neutral regime, as the buoyancy flux approaches zero, the temperature variance can remain finite due to small scale variability in surface temperatures which can be exacerbated by non-stationarity in the time series \cite{chor_flux-variance_2017,sfyri_scalar-flux_2018,waterman_examining_2022,kroon_crau_1995,wyngaard_budgets_1971}.
 Temperature also fails to scale under stable conditions\cite{mahrt_stratified_1999}.
-Intermittent turbulence, especially caused by sub-mesoscale motions and small secondary circulations, violate the assumptions of stationarity and cause a breakdown of the flux-variance relations and surface layer scaling \cite{mahrt_stratified_1999,lee_influence_2009,moraes_nocturnal_2004}.
+Intermittent turbulence, especially caused by sub-mesoscale motions and small secondary circulations but also internal mechanisms and Kelvin-Helmholtz instability \cite{linden_businger_2020}, violate the assumptions of stationarity and cause a breakdown of the flux-variance relations and surface layer scaling \cite{mahrt_stratified_1999,lee_influence_2009,moraes_nocturnal_2004}.
 Studies also show that complex topography can cause failures in the temperature scaling \cite{de_franceschi_analysis_2009,nadeau_similarity_2013,sfyri_scalar-flux_2018}, as can surface heterogeneity in thermal and vegetative properties, even in terrain typically considered homogeneous \cite{moraes_nocturnal_2004,kroon_crau_1995,sfyri_scalar-flux_2018,waterman_examining_2022}.